 Opening an account was refreshingly easy, all I had to do was download their app and follow the instructions on-screen.
 They did not require much in the way of personal information: my name, email address and mailing address.
-All in all it took five minutes to sign up and I was issued a MasterCard number on the spot.
+All in all, it took five minutes to sign up and I was issued a MasterCard number on the spot.

-It is important to note that the card is multi-currency and that at this time you can load USD, EUR and GBP to it.
-The balances are kept separate and you can hold the three currencies at the same time.
-You can also transfer funds from one currency to another.
-It is easy and the exchange rate offered is as good as it gets.
+While you can spend the money directly, you can also transfer it to an external bank account.
+It is easy and the exchange rates offered are as good as it gets (you can also do same-currency transfers).
 No really, I have done a few test transfers and got nearly the same rate as quoted by my Forex broker.

 I then decided to contact customer service.
 Sadly, many excellent products are on my “no no” list simply because the support behind them is crap.
 In the case of Revolut, to contact support all I had to do was to click on the big “Support” button in the app menu.
 This took me to an easy to use Messenger-style chat interface.
 I typed a message and was surprised to receive a reply within a minute.
 The person on the other end seemed knowledgeable and answered all my questions (some fairly technical) very quickly.

 By then I was quite impressed with the product and decided to order the physical card.
 This too proved ridiculously easy and the process took me less than a minute to complete.
-Delivery is free and you can use any address, anywhere in the world (does not have to be the same as your registered address).
+Delivery was free and you could use any address, anywhere in the world.
 In my case I had the card delivered to my hotel in Shanghai.
 It took nearly a month to arrive so be mindful of that when you order yours.
-Surprisingly, the card is coded as a normal MasterCard, not as a debit one.
-This means that it will work everywhere MasterCard is accepted including on sites where debit cards are usually blocked (Azure for example).
+Surprisingly, the card I got was coded as a normal MasterCard, not as a prepaid one (as they are now coded).
+This meant that I was able to use it everywhere MasterCard is accepted including on sites where prepaid cards are usually blocked (Azure for example).